awsdocs/amazon-connect-admin-guide/doc_source/contact-block-definitions.md

 # Flow block definitions<a name="contact-block-definitions"></a>

-You create flows in the flow designer using flow blocks\.
-Drag and drop flow blocks onto a canvas to arrange a flow\.
+Use flow blocks to create flows in the flow designer\.
+Drag flow blocks and drop them onto a canvas to arrange a flow\.

 The following table lists all available flow blocks that you can use\.
-Choose the links in the Block column for more information\.
+Choose any block name in the Block column for more information\.

 | Block | Description |